 Wholegrain cracked wheat in tomato sauce is the perfect dish for vegetarians and vegans and anyone who may want a meat-free meal.
 A simple yet delicious dish made from cracked wheat known as Burghul-W-Bandoura in the Middle East.

 Cracked wheat is a traditional ingredient in the Middle East and is often a staple in our pantries.
 This rustic dish was enjoyed by our grandparents and generations before them.
-I learned this dish from my mother-in-law, who is from the South of Lebanon, where this dish originates from.
+I learned about this dish from my mother-in-law, who is from the South of Lebanon, where this dish originates from.

 In a pot, heat olive oil over medium heat and fry onion until very soft, about 7-10 minutes.
 Add diced tomatoes.
 Bring to a boil, reduce the heat and simmer for 10 minutes.
 Season with salt.

 Add cracked wheat.
 Stir, cover and simmer for 10-15 minutes or until cooked, stirring from time to time, so the cracked wheat doesn’t stick to the pot and caramelise.

 Garnish with parsley and red onion.
 You can also serve this with natural yogurt if you wish.

 Serve it individually at your next dinner party.
 Top with chopped coriander, crumbled feta and cracked pepper.
 Drizzle with olive oil.